 I don’t want to turn this article into a series of questions not to ask, but I want you to be warry of just asking how many photos you will get.
 This is a really hard question to ask because it depends on so many factors.
-Most people have a guess, but it’s the knowledge of what affects those deliverables that is key here.
+Most people have a guess, but it’s the knowledge of what affects those deliverables that are key here.
 Does the photographer have a good reason why some weddings will get more than others?
-Will they deliver fewer detail photos if your family asks for a lot of combinations?
+Will they deliver fewer detailed photos if your family asks for a lot of combinations?

 In this there is also the important question about what affects the quality of the photos.
 You are talking to a professional who could show up on any given day and take photos, but you want to hear that from them about what makes them do their best work.